 It defined three main implementation phases; discovery, improvement and monitoring.

-Phase one of BA’s enterprise data quality implementation involved the use of the Trillium Software System data discovery and profiling tool.
+Phase one of BA’s enterprise data quality implementation involved the use of the Trillium DQ data discovery and profiling tool.
 TS Discovery was applied to the airline’s bookings data to reveal formats, structures and inconsistencies, missing information and other quality errors.

 Once this information was understood by the data teams, they were then able to collaborate with both the business and IT teams to agree on the necessary standards and rules for standardising, cleansing, de-duplicating and matching BA’s booking data.

-Phase two first entailed the airline checking its own rules definitions with the very broad set of rules already provided ‘out-of-the-box’ in TS Quality, the Trillium Software System’s automated data quality improvement tool.
+Phase two first entailed the airline checking its own rules definitions with the very broad set of rules already provided ‘out-of-the-box’ in TS Quality, Trillium DQ’s automated data quality improvement tool.